DeenAhmed/EKRoyals/README.md

 ## Design

-I came up with the following keywords for the brand:
+I came up with the following keywords for the site:

 - Welcoming
 - Modern